News

 • Non-slip bedding that absorbs vibration.

-• Regular water breaks on long trips.
+• Regular water breaks on longer trips.

 We avoid feeding right before travel and keep routines predictable.